pglen/pyvserv/README.md

 Once the testing phase is complete, deploying it for production needs a complete wipe of the data.
 There are Makefile targets that do that (make cleanall).
 Restarting the server will create the new environment without any users.
-To allow operation one may create the initial user with the uini functions and / or scripts.
+To allow operation one may create the initial user with the pyvcli_uini functions and / or scripts.
+Make sure you create strong passwords.
 The uini command can only operate successfully if there are no users present in the pyvserv system, and it is executed from the loopback interface.
 For example, the command line utility ./pyvcli_uini.py can be used;
-For production, it can executed with the -t option to prompt for a password.
+For production, uini should executed with the -t option to prompt for a password.

 ## Screen shots:

+ Following, a set of screen shots to demonstrate the sub systems from entering voter data, casting votes, monitoring vote servers, watching vote tallies.

-Screen shot of the Monitoring tool:
+### Screen shot of the Monitoring tool:

 ![Screen Shot](montool.png)